nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 --------------------------

 | ownCloud comes with its own ``owncloud/.htaccess`` file.
-| If PHP-FPM is used, it can't read ``.htaccess`` PHP settings unless a PECL extension is installed.
-If PHP-FPM is used without the PECL extension installed, settings and permissions must be set in the ``owncloud/.user.ini`` file.
+| If PHP-FPM is used, it can't read ``.htaccess`` PHP settings unless the ``htscanner``
+| PECL extension is installed.
+If PHP-FPM is used without this PECL extension installed,
+| settings and permissions must be set in the ``owncloud/.user.ini`` file.

 Set the following two parameters inside the corresponding .ini file::